blackferncreations/germankeycut/boundaries.md

 * implementation
 * other interfaces with material market consequences

-The presence of any one of these functions does not redefine GermanKeyCut as that category.
+The presence of any one of these functions does not redefine the work as that category.

 The current operational definition is provided in [positioning.md](./positioning.md).

+GermanKeyCut is the website at [germankeycut.com](https://germankeycut.com/) and the public interface through which Black Fern Creations LLC presents this work.

-GermanKeyCut is operated by **Black Fern Creations LLC**, the legal and contracting entity through which client engagements and implementation work are conducted.
+Black Fern Creations LLC is the legal and contracting entity and the provider of client services described through GermanKeyCut.

 ---